Imagine a more livable world where bereavement care is the rule, not the exception.

 – We all recognize that we have a role to play.

 – Workplaces offer supportive policies for bereaved individuals.

-– Places of worship understand the immediate and long-term implications of bereavement on family health and wellbeing.
+– Places of worship understand the immediate and long-term implications of bereavement.

 – Health care recognizes, prioritizes and prevents cascading wellbeing decline.